 Many of the greatest names in music have played The Beacon, including the Rolling Stones, Steely Dan, Tom Petty & the Heartbreakers, Coldplay, Ray LaMontagne, Eddie Vedder and The Allman Brothers Band, which played its 238th show at the theatre in October 2014, marking their final concert as a band.
 The venue has also hosted special events such as film premieres for the Tribeca Film Festival and comedy events, including a Jerry Seinfeld residency, along with numerous luminaries such as His Holiness the Dalai Lama and President Bill Clinton.

 The Madison Square Garden Company completed a major restoration of the Beacon Theatre in February 2009, returning the theater to its original Roaring Twenties grandeur.
 The reinvention was based on extensive historic research, as well as detailed, on-site examination of original, decorative painting techniques that had been covered by decades-old layers of paint.
-The Beacon Theatre has won several architectural awards recognizing its outstanding restoration, and, in 2013, The Beacon ranked #2 in its venue class “Top Grossing Venue” by Billboard Magazine.
+The Beacon Theatre has won several architectural awards recognizing its outstanding restoration.